wml20/hai/README.md

 ## Performance Evaluation
 It is strongly recommended to use the [TaPR (Time-series Aware Precision and Recall)](https://github.com/saurf4ng/TaPR) method for evaluating your anomaly detection algorithm, which gives fairness to performance comparisons with other sutides.
 Got something to suggest?
 [Let us know!](mailto:hws23@nsr.re.kr?subject=[GitHub-TaPR]%20)

-## Projects using the dataset
-Here are some projects and experiments that are using or featuring the dataset in interesting ways.
-Got something to add?
-[Let us know!](mailto:dolgam@nsr.re.kr?subject=[GitHub-HAI]%20)

 ### HAICon (Online AI Competition for ICS Threat Detection)
  * HAICon 2020 : https://dacon.io/competitions/official/235624/overview/description